onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 Thumbnail: ants / network

-Nobody in the world has thought more about identity and reputation than me No single person or group
+Nobody in the world has EVER thought more about the intersection of digital ID, incentives, reputation and collective intelligence than me
+No single person or group
+put this quite early

 Decentralized, infinitely scalable and with no UX limitations